cabforum/servercert/docs/EVG.md

 Guidelines for the Issuance and Management of Extended Validation Certificates

-This version 1.5.9 represents the Extended Validation Guidelines, as adopted by the CA/Browser Forum as of Ballot 163, passed by the Forum on 18 March 2016.
+This version 1.6.__ represents the Extended Validation Guidelines, as adopted by the CA/Browser Forum as of Ballot 171, passed by the Forum on __ June 2016.

 The Guidelines describe an integrated set of technologies, protocols, identity proofing, lifecycle management, and auditing practices specifying the minimum requirements that must be met in order to issue and maintain Extended Validation Certificates ("EV Certificates") concerning an organization.
 Subject Organization information from valid EV Certificates can then be used in a special manner by certain relying-party software applications (e.g., browser software) in order to provide users with a trustworthy confirmation of the identity of the entity that controls the Web site or other services they are accessing.
 Although initially intended for use in establishing Web-based data communication conduits via TLS/SSL protocols, extensions are envisioned for S/MIME, time-stamping, VoIP, IM, Web services, etc.